Same-Day Garage Door Repair Across Denver Metro · (303) 732-8236

 My garage door opener is 12 years old.
 Should I replace it before it dies?

 Probably yes.
-Garage door openers typically last 12 to 18 years in the Denver metro, with the LiftMaster Security+ family from 2008-2013 reaching end of life right now.
+Garage door openers typically last 12 to 18 years in the Denver metro, with the LiftMaster Security+ family from reaching end of life right now.
 Common failure modes include: stripped main gear (sounds like the motor runs but the door doesn't move), failed capacitor (motor hums but no torque), worn drive belt or chain, and dead logic board.
-Replacing the whole opener proactively (typically $329 to $589 installed in the Denver metro) is more cost-effective than waiting for a failure and paying emergency dispatch plus a rushed install.
+Replacing the whole opener proactively (typically a price we give you in person in the Denver metro) is more cost-effective than waiting for a failure and paying emergency dispatch plus a rushed install.
 Newer openers also include MyQ smart-home integration, battery backup (Colorado law requires battery backup on new opener installs in some scenarios), and quieter belt-drive operation.

 Can a garage door spring really kill someone?

 Yes β€” garage door torsion springs store enormous energy under tension.
 A spring that snaps under load can release several hundred foot-pounds of force in a fraction of a second, sending sharp metal fragments across the garage.
 Spring replacement is the #1 cause of serious DIY garage door injuries β€” broken bones, severed fingers, and rare fatalities.
 We strongly recommend professional service for any spring work.
-The cost difference between DIY and professional ($189 to $329 in the Denver metro) is not worth the risk.
+The risk of DIY spring work is not worth it.

 What's the difference between a chain-drive and belt-drive opener?